Why Choose Ruitai for CNC Rapid Prototyping Project?

 Fast response.
 After receiving your machining RFQ, the Ruitai team will respond and quote for you within 4 hours.

-Send us your projects needs, we will give you best engineering solution based on your detailed requirement.
+Send us your prototype CNC services project needs, we will give you best engineering solution based on your detailed requirements.

 CNC milling is a variant of CNC machining to remove the extra material by rotating a cylindrical cutter.

 CNC turning creates the round plastic and metal prototypes as to your requirements.

 Common Materials & Surface Finishes for Plastic Machined Parts